UpdraftFund/.github/profile/README.md

 ### Streaming, splitting, vesting, and clawback

-A solution can set their solution fund to stream, vest or split (to multiple recipients) which takes effect once the goal is reached.
+A solution can set their solution fund to stream, vest or split (to multiple recipients or milestones) which takes effect once the goal is reached.
 These settings can help contributors feel safer about funding the solution.

 A solution can configure Aura (see above) as a judge to provide funder clawback.
 If Aura finds the solution to be poorly implemented, any tokens left in the solution fund will be returned to funders proportional to their contributions.

 ## UPD Tokens

-Fixed supply of 100B UPD.
+There is a fixed supply of 100B UPD minted on Ethereum mainnet and available from liquidity pools on various networks.

 ### Liquidity pools and voting

 90B+ UPD will go into liquidity pools so anyone can buy UPD.
 The LP tokens will be burned to provide permanent liquidity.

-First, 30B UPD will be put in a liquidity pool on Arbitrum.
-Updraft itself will then be used to decide which networks get liquidity pools, by participants supporting ideas with the `updraft`, `vote` and `networks` tags.
+30B UPD will be put in a liquidity pool on Arbitrum.
+Updraft users will then decide which other networks get liquidity pools and their sizes, by supporting ideas with the `updraft`, `vote` and `network` tags.

-Everyone will also vote on which stablecoins should be paired with UPD and given more visibility in Updraft, by supporting ideas with the `updraft`, `vote` and `stablecoins` tags.
+Updraft users will also vote on which stablecoins should be paired with UPD and given more visibility in Updraft, by supporting ideas with the `updraft`, `vote` and `stablecoin` tags.

 Founders will exclude themselves from these votes.

-### Founder's choice fund
+### Founder's fund

-A maximum of 10B UPD will go to the *founder's choice fund* which will be a grant-making body that funds ideas and solutions on Updraft.
+A maximum of 10B UPD will go to the *founder's fund* which will be a grant-making body that funds ideas and solutions on Updraft.

-### Humanity
+### UPD Faucet

-Anti-spam fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.
+Anti-spam fees will go to [Unitap](https://unitap.app) to be distributed to anyone interested in using Updraft.
 This ensures no one is excluded from using Updraft because they can't pay the fees.

-[^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 1%) and a low fixed fee (e.g. 1 UPD).
-Both are set by the Updraft team.
+[^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 1%) and a low, fixed fee (e.g. 1 UPD).
 The % fee discourages someone from contributing to their own idea just to boost it in the sort order.
-Drafters pay a low, fixed anti-spam fee set by the Updraft team.
+Drafters pay the low, fixed anti-spam fee.
-[^3]: Any taxes incurred from fees earned using Updraft can also be paid out of this allocation.